AaltoSciComp/scicomp-docs/data/ida.rst

 someone who will be here long term, since that is the point!.
 Apply for the project through the scientists user interface (SUI) (https://sui.csc.fi).
 The SUI can be rather confusing.
+First, go to eService → Resources and Applications → select "Academic CSC project".
+The bottom of the page then changes to an application form.
-First, go to eService -> My projects, click "Apply for resources", and fill out the info.
-Say you need a project for IDA (or whatever).
+Fill this out: say you need a project for IDA (or whatever).
 You need to wait for an email for the CSC project to be approved.

 After this project is approved, you can apply for IDA storage space to be connected to this project.
-Go to the SUI -> eService -> Resources and Applications, then go to Resources -> Storage -> IDA Storage Service.
-An application form appears below.
+Go to the SUI → eService → Resources and Applications, then go to Resources → Storage → IDA Storage Service.
+The application form below changes to the IDA application.
 Select the project which will receive the resources, then fill out the application.

 You will get another email with your IDA password and path once it has been approved by Aalto's IDA contact person.
-This is different from the project approval email from CSC.
-If you do not get the IDA info email within a day or two, ping Juha Juvonen and ask if the project has been approved.
+This is different from the project approval email from CSC (the right email has explicit IDA usernames and passwords in it).
+If you do not get the IDA info email within a day or two, ping Juha Juvonen at Aalto and ask if the project has been approved.

 Confidential data
 -----------------